Exponential Decay of Correlations Implies Area Law: Results

 \begin{corollary} Consider a family of quantum circuits $V = V_{k}...V_2V_1$ acting on $n$ qubits arranged in a ring and composed of two qubit gates $V_k$.
 Let $\ket{\psi_t} := V_{t}...V_2V_1 \ket{0^n}$ be the state after the $t$-th gate has been applied.
 Then if there are constants $\xi, l_0$ independent of $n$ such that, for all $n$ and $t \in [n]$, $\ket{\psi_t}$ has $(\xi, l_0)$-exponential decay of correlations, one can classically simulate the evolution of the quantum circuit in $\poly(n, k)$ time. \end{corollary}

-The corollary says that one must have at least algebraically decaying correlations in a quantum circuit if it is suppose to solve a classically hard problem.
-Interestingly such kind of long range correlations are usually associated to critical phases of matter.
+The corollary says that one must have at least algebraically decaying correlations in a quantum circuit if it is supposed to solve a classically hard problem.
+Interestingly such long range correlations are usually associated to critical phases of matter.
 From a quantum information perspective, the result gives a limitation to the possibility of hiding information in 1D quantum circuits.

-\textbf{Random States and Quantum Expanders:} It is interesting to analyse how Theorem \ref{maintheorempure} fits together with the entanglement properties of random states and quantum expander states, since these have been thought of giving an obstruction to a statement of a similar flavour \cite{VC06, Has07, Has07b, Has07c, WFHC08, Mas09, AALV10, ALV11, Osb11}.
+\textbf{Random States and Quantum Expanders:} It is interesting to analyse how Theorem \ref{maintheorempure} fits together with the entanglement properties of random states and quantum expander states, since these have been thought of as giving an obstruction to a statement of a similar flavour \cite{VC06, Has07, Has07b, Has07c, WFHC08, Mas09, AALV10, ALV11, Osb11}.

 \textit{Random States:} The situation for random quantum states is fairly simple: Even though they have exponentially small two-point correlations, they do \textit{not} exhibit general exponential decay of correlations, and thus nothing prevents the extensive behaviour of entanglement entropy found in such states.
 Indeed we show in Appendix \ref{decouplingHaar} that for a quantum state $\ket{\psi}_{1,...,n}$ drawn from the Haar measure, with overwhelming probability, for every region $X$ with $|X| \leq n/4$,